-equivalent to the seating capacity of all the cinemas and I.T.V., which has been proved to have even greater drawing power than B.B.C., has yet to come.86
+equivalent to the seating capacity of all the cinemas and I.T.V., which has been proved to have even greater drawing power than B.B.C., has yet to come.

-In the following month, it added that while cinema closures were inevitable, they 'can still hold a large place in the entertainment life of the community if the production side of the industry is able to maintain a flow of top quality films, and they are prepared to adopt the latest technical refinements'.87 These reports suggest that it was only five years after the coronation that television ownership was perceived as the central threat to cinema attendance and, even then, cinemas believed they could stem the tide of people lured away by television.
+In the following month, it added that while cinema closures were inevitable, they 'can still hold a large place in the entertainment life of the community if the production side of the industry is able to maintain a flow of top quality films, and they are prepared to adopt the latest technical refinements'.
+These reports suggest that it was only five years after the coronation that television ownership was perceived as the central threat to cinema attendance and, even then, cinemas believed they could stem the tide of people lured away by television.

 The introduction of UTV was a key turning point in the decline of cinema-going in Belfast.
-The number of television licences in Antrim and Down increased from 86,094 in 1959 to 112,231 in 1960, the greatest yearon-year increase during the period under review.88 Reports suggested that 'attendances dropped 20 per cent. in the first months of UTV' and from 1959 to 1960, Entertainments Duty payments from cinema tickets fell by 30 per cent.89 UTV's focus on entertainment meant that it provided more direct competition than the BBC.
-Brum Henderson claimed that he wanted to provide television for the working-class Shankill and the Falls, rather than the more affluent Malone and Antrim roads.90 In October 1960, Belfast Telegraph reporter Martin Wallace stated that Belfast's suburban exhibitors were pessimistic about the future as there were 'too many cinemas for the film-going population which remains - and too few films are being made to provide new "product".91
+The number of television licences in Antrim and Down increased from 86,094 in 1959 to 112,231 in 1960, the greatest year-on-year increase during the period under review.
+Reports suggested that 'attendances dropped 20 per cent. in the first months of UTV' and from 1959 to 1960, Entertainments Duty payments from cinema tickets fell by 30 per cent.
+To UTV's focus on entertainment meant that it provided more direct competition than the BBC.
+Brum Henderson claimed that he wanted to provide television for the working-class Shankill and the Falls, rather than the more affluent Malone and Antrim roads.
+In October 1960, Belfast Telegraph reporter Martin Wallace stated that Belfast's suburban exhibitors were pessimistic about the future as there were 'too many cinemas for the film-going population which remains - and too few films are being made to provide new "product".
+In October 1960, Belfast Telegraph reporter Martin Wallace stated that Belfast's suburban exhibitors were pessimistic about the future as there were 'too many cinemas for the film-going population which remains - and too few films are being made to provide new "product".
+In October 1960, Belfast Telegraph reporter Martin Wallace stated that Belfast's suburban exhibitors were pessimistic about the future as there were 'too many cinemas for the film-going population which remains - and too few films are being made to provide new "product".